kennytilton/mxtodomvc/README.md

 ### Digging deeper
 A few more fundamentals:
-* on-change handlers, or "observers", may be supplied for A, B, or C; and
+* on-change handlers, or "observers", may be supplied for A or B; and
 * we might have a property K for "kids", such as the children of a parent DOM element.

 #### on-change handlers: observers
-On-change handlers are how changing properties manifest themselves as a useful application, doing somehing other than telling each other to recompute.

-When `A` changes, it can:
+CHanging properties manifest themselves as a useful application, if only to update a Web page, via on-change callbacks we call "observers".
+When `A` changes, ian observer can:
 * mutate properties outside the Matrix graph; or
 * enqueue Matrix writes to other properties for execution immediately after the current write.